 The consolidated statement of profit or loss reflects the Group's share of the results of operations of the associates.
 Where there has been a change recognised directly in the equity of the associates, the Group recognises its share of any changes and discloses this, when applicable, in the consolidated statement of changes in equity.
-Gains and losses resulting from transactions between the Group and the associates are eliminated to the extent of the interest in the associate.
-Unrealised gains and losses resulting from transactions between the Group and the associate is eliminated to the extent of the interest in the associate.
+Gains and losses resulting from transactions between the Group and the associate.
+Unrealised gains and losses resulting from transactions between the associate is eliminated to the extent of the associate is eliminated to the extent of the associate.